PrefectHQ/prefect/docs/cloud/concepts/secrets.md

 This is also the default setting, so you only need to change this if you've changed it yourself.

-Now, to populate your local secrets you can simply add an additional section to your user config:
+Now, to populate your local secrets you can add an additional section to your user config:

 ```
 [context.secrets]